ned14/llfio/Readme.md

 <b>master branch test status</b> Linux: platform support currently lagging Windows: [![Build status](https://ci.appveyor.com/api/projects/status/ox59o2r276xbmef7/branch/master?svg=true)](https://ci.appveyor.com/project/ned14/boost-afio/branch/master) Coverage: Boost.KernelTest support for coveralls.io still todo

+<b>CMake dashboard</b>: http://my.cdash.org/index.php?project=Boost.AFIO

 CMake todos:
-- Precompiled headers generation
-- C++ Modules support
 - Each dependent library also needs to use this cmake infrastructure and then be brought in as a header only dependency using target_link_library(afio, INTERFACE boost::outcome)
+  - Include sublibraries needs to use boost/lib/lib.hpp NOT directly
   - Remove dragging in dependent libraries in the glob
-- Each test runner needs to be compiled into many build variants using the header only library
-  - Also generate a DLL for each test kernel
+- Use junction points/hard link clones to replace dependencies with a flat list
 - ctest support
 - cdash support
-- Install support
+- Install and staging support

-- [ ] Poke C++ Modules support into BindLib and turn it on on MSVC once cmake build tooling is up (should be very straightforward assuming C++ Modules hasn't changed much since I designed BindLib)
+- Jenkins & Appveyor
+- Remove old project files

+Later:
+- Each test runner needs to be compiled into many sanitising build variants using the header only library
+  - Also generate a DLL for each test kernel
+- Instead of git submodule recursive, unpack into a flat hierarchy and use boost/lib/lib.hpp
+- Single include generation

 Notes on experimental automatic unit test framework:
 - kernel.cpp needs to be separate from runner.cpp